Broadly speaking, couple therapy helps to improve relationships by addressing the following four elements:

 Research has shown that all couples fight and that the difference between successful and unsuccessful coupling is related to how well couples repair disagreements.
-Consequently, one of the ultimate goals of marriage therapy is to provide couples with the necessary tools to process their own fights in a respectful and productive manner.
+Consequently, one of the ultimate goals of couple therapy is to provide couples with the necessary tools to process their own fights in a respectful and productive manner.

 In the initial consultation phase, Dr. Alexander prefers to generally meet conjointly (i.e. with both partners present) for one session and then have separate appointments with each partner separately before scheduling a second conjoint session.